-No Village employee or individual covered by this policy shall retaliate against any other employee or individual covered by this policy for cooperating in the investigation of any employment discrimination or harassment complaint.
-Any individual covered by this policy who engages in retaliation shall be subject to discipline, which, after investigation, could include any kind of discipline, up to and including termination of employment.

-Anyone who believes that he or she has been retaliated against for filing a discrimination or harassment complaint, or for cooperating in the investigation or a complaint, should promptly follow the complaint procedures set forth below.
+Any Village employee who engages in retaliation shall be subject to discipline, which, after investigation, could include any kind of discipline, up to and including termination of employment.
+Anyone who believes that he or she has been retaliated against for filing a discrimination or harassment complaint, or for cooperating in the investigation of a complaint, should promptly follow the complaint procedures set forth below.

-DISCRIMINATION, HARASSMENT AND RETALIATION

-COMPLAINT PROCEDURE REPORTING
+DISCRIMINATION, HARASSMENT AND RETALIATION COMPLAINT PROCEDURE REPORTING

-The Village cannot prevent sexual harassment unless it knows about it.
-No adverse employment action will be taken against you for reporting a discrimination, harassment or retaliation violation of this policy.
+No adverse employment action will be taken against you for reporting a discrimination, harassment, or retaliation violation of this policy.